corona-warn-app/cwa-website/blog/2021-12-15-handlungsempfehlung-rote-kachel/index.md

 ---
-page-title: "Was tun bei einer roten Kachel?"
-page-description: "Was tun bei einer roten Kachel?"
+page-title: "What should you do if you see a red tile?"
+page-description: "What should you do if you see a red tile?"
 page-name: cwa-red-tile-guidance
 page-name_de: cwa-red-tile-guidance
 author: CWA Team
 layout: blog
 ---

 In Germany, the number of Covid-19 infections is still very high.
-From December 1 to December 7 alone, an **estimated 1.1 million users received a “red tile”** in the Corona-Warn-App (CWA; [as of December 14, 2021]((https://www.coronawarn.app/en/science/))*.
+From December 1 to December 7 alone, an **estimated 1.1 million users received a “red tile”** in the Corona-Warn-App (CWA; [as of December 14, 2021](https://www.coronawarn.app/en/science/))*.
 However, many of these users have already been vaccinated or have recovered from a Covid-19 infection.
 So, what should you do if you see a red tile?
 And how and when does it disappear again?

 <!-- overview -->

 A “red warning” does not necessarily mean that you have been infected with Covid-19.
 The Corona-Warn-App simply warns you of an increased risk of infection and **does not differentiate between vaccinated, unvaccinated, and recovered users**.

-The reason: If the increased risk-status indicator appears on your smartphone, you’ve had at least one encounter with a person who later tested positive for Covid-19 in the past 14 days.
-Therefore, regardless of whether you are vaccinated, unvaccinated, or have recovered from an infection, we recommend that you behave as follows in case of a “red warning”:

 <br></br>